Spitfire (English band)

 'Feverish' is a 6-track compilation of the first two EVE Recordings EP's 'Translucent' & 'Superbaby', which was licensed to and released by the French label Danceteria in 1992.

-Spitfire were hailed as influential by many New wave of new wave bands, and regularly gigged with S*M*A*S*H and These Animal Men between 1994 and 1996.
+Spitfire were hailed as influential by many New wave of new wave bands, and regularly gigged with S*M*A*S*H and These Animal Men between 1993 and 1996.
 The Pitcher brothers were resident DJs at Brighton club The Basement, which with Camden's Good Mixer pub and Blow Up club was at the core of the pre-Britpop scene.

 In 1994 a 3 track e.p 'Big Banger' was released on the Lowlife label.
 The line up now included the Pitcher brothers, Steve Burgan on guitar and Lawrence Shaft on drums.
 UK tours followed and a live session featured on BBC Radio 1's Mark Radcliffe show.

 A second album Electric Colour Climax, followed on Lowlife Records in 1996.
-The band again courted controversy, with a sleeve featuring a retro pornographic image, found at London's Toe Rag Studies where the band had recorded the album on vintage recording equipment in five days.
+The band courted controversy, with a sleeve featuring a retro pornographic image, found at London's Toe Rag Studies where the band had recorded the album on vintage recording equipment in three days.

-The band drifted apart around 1999, with the Pitcher brothers forming Cheetah.
-Wise and Kenny had, meanwhile, started a new band called Society who continue to write and perform material to the present day.
+The band drifted apart around 1996, with the Pitcher brothers forming Cheetah.
+Wise and Kenny had, meanwhile, started a new band called Society who continued to write and perform material until Wise's death in 2021.

 Nick Pitcher has a family of groups, Rex Speedway and Thee Fortune Tellers, Rex Speedway and the Denim Avengers, Rex Speedway and the Majestic 12 and Rex Speedway and the MKUltra.
-These groups consist of some of the finest garage musicians in Brighton with a glowing CV.